 Ms. Chan has appeared before the American Arbitration Association (AAA)/International Center for Dispute Resolution (ICDR), the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA) and tribunals constituted under the Arbitration Rules for the United Nations Commission of International Trade Law (UNCITRAL).

-She serves as secretary to the Working Group on Cybersecurity in International Arbitration, formed by the International Council for Commercial Arbitration, the New York City Bar Association and the International Institute for Conflict Prevention and Resolution, which received the Best Development 2018 award by Global Arbitration Review.
+In 2022, she was appointed as one of three regional ambassadors in the United States to HK45, the young members’ arbitration group of the Hong Kong International Arbitration Center.
+She also serves as secretary to the Working Group on Cybersecurity in International Arbitration, formed by the International Council for Commercial Arbitration, the New York City Bar Association and the International Institute for Conflict Prevention and Resolution, which received the Best Development 2018 award by Global Arbitration Review.

 Ms. Chan is active in pro bono matters, and has obtained asylum for clients on grounds of religious and political persecution, and also has represented clients in cases brought under the Hague Convention on International Child Abduction.

 Ms. Chan’s litigation and arbitration experience includes representing: